Get a Free Estimate Today!

 - Ask if the firm has all of the necessary business and professional licenses.
 Some states have recently passed statutes which require that air duct cleaners hold air conditioning contractors’ licenses or similar professional licenses.

 - Watch out for “add-on” sales.
-Some cleaners will charge a base fee and then surprise the customer with additional costs for applying sanitzers or other related services.
+Some cleaners may have a starting price but might add extra charges for using sanitizers or other related services.
 Make sure you have agreed on the total cost and scope of the job before work begins.

 - Confirm that the duct cleaner is a member in good standing of the National Air Duct Cleaners Association.
-Choosing a NADCA member to perform the work will ensure that your facility receives a thorough source removal cleaning in accordance with the association’s mandatory performance standard.
+Choosing a NADCA member guarantees a thorough cleaning of your facility according to the association’s performance standard.

 To prevent dirt from entering the system: